syke99/fn/README.md

 Why?
 =====
-As we all know, Go has a reputation for its error handling being very verbose. fn provides a clean, low-allocation implementation of a Result type.
+As we all know, Go has a reputation for its error handling being very verbose. fn provides a clean implementation of a Result type.
 While fn requires that functions used with it only take one argument (it leverages Generics to make its code clean), it still keeps function calls clear, as well as the ability to clearly wrap errors as they happen